bnb-chain/bnb-chain.github.io/docs/BSC-FAQs-general.md

 清阅读以下 [说明](./wallet/withdraw-cn.md)

 ### How does BNB Smart Chain work?
-What is the architecture and consensus used?
+What are the architecture and consensus used?

 BNB Smart Chain relies on a system of 21 validators with Proof of Staked Authority (PoSA) consensus that can support short block time and lower fees.

-There will be fewer validators on BNB Smart Chain  testnet.
+There will be fewer validators on the BNB Smart Chain testnet.

-### Can you tell more about Proof of Staked Authority(PoSA)?
+### Can you tell me more about Proof of Staked Authority(PoSA)?
 What is it?

 PoSA is a combination of PoA and PoS.
-Blocks are produced by a limited set of validators, they are elected in and out based on a staking based governance.
+Blocks are produced by a limited set of validators, they are elected in and out based on staking-based governance.
 Validators take turns to produce blocks in a PoA manner

-### What are the benefits for developers to build on BNB Smart Chain ?
+### What are the benefits for developers to build on BNB Smart Chain?

 * EVM-compatible: BNB Smart Chain  supports all the existing Ethereum tooling

 * Fast block time, cheaper cost

-* Native cross-chain trasfer & communication: Binance DEX remains a liquid venue of exchange of assets on Beacon Chain and BNB Smart Chain "
+* Native cross-chain transfer & communication: Binance DEX remains a liquid venue of exchange of assets on Beacon Chain and BNB Smart Chain "

 ### What are the benefits for developers to build on BNB Chain?